 Overview: How Louisiana Cottage Laws Work

-The law is intended to lower barriers for small food businesses while limiting food safety risks by restricting products to shelf-stable foods and limiting annual sales.
+The law is designed to lower barriers for small food businesses while limiting food safety risk by restricting the exemption to shelf-stable, non-potentially-hazardous foods and placing conditions on how and where those foods may be sold.

 Step-by-Step: How to Operate Under Louisiana Cottage Laws